-HEALTHeLINK Participants must comply with applicable law and HEALTHeLINK Policies and Procedures and promulgate the internal policies required for such compliance in order to provide essential privacy protections for patients.
-Authorized Users will be permitted access to patient PHI only for purposes consistent with a patient's Affirmative Consent or an exception as identified in HEALTHeLINK Policy P04, Patient Consent.
+Participants must comply with applicable law and HEALTHeLINK Policies and Procedures and promulgate the internal policies required for such compliance in order to provide essential privacy protections for patients.
+Authorized Users will be permitted access to patient Protected Health Information only for purposes consistent with a patient's Affirmative Consent or an exception.